dnkmmr69420/nix-portable-utils/nix-portable-export-utility/README.md

 Nix portable export utility is a very simple bash script program that creates shortcuts to run commands through nix-shell

-This program is for [Nix Portable](https://github.com/DavHau/nix-portable)
+This program is for [Nix Portable](https://github.com/DavHau/nix-portable) and [Nix Installers](https://github.com/dnkmmr69420/nix-portable-utils/tree/main/installers)

 To use it you type `nix-export` command location-of-shortcut